-Akemi Johnson is the author of Night In The American Village: Circling the Bases on Okinawa, forthcoming from The New Press.
+Akemi Johnson is the author of Night In The American Village: Circling the Bases on Okinawa, forthcoming from The New Press in 2019.

 Akemi earned an MFA in fiction writing from the Iowa Writers’ Workshop and an AB in East Asian Studies from Brown University.
 She has taught writing at the George Washington University, the University of Hawaii at Manoa, and the University of Iowa.
 She lives with her husband in Northern California.